What Is Change Management? Definition, Key Concepts, & Models

 4. Resistance Management

 Addressing opposition involves proactive strategies.
 These strategies include tactics to avoid workplace communication issues, like open dialogue, active listening, and supporting affected individuals.
-Furthermore, fostering a culture of participation and transparency builds trust, lessening the negative effects of change.
+Furthermore, fostering a culture of participation and transparency builds trust, lessening the adverse effects of change.
 However, ignoring resistance leads to project delays, decreased morale, and even complete failure of the initiative.

 5. Sponsorship and Leadership